 - UV resistance

 - Moulded-in colour

 As Australia’s largest advanced composite business and a global exporter, CME can help improve product design, manufacturability, and performance by switching to thermoset moulding compounds.
 CME has successfully converted many cast aluminium, zinc, iron, steel fabrication, and other custom metal fabrication parts to thermoset composite materials, providing its customers with substantial cost savings and superior performance.
 Examples of metal conversion with thermoset moulding compounds.

 - Replacement of a Steel Wheel Tub to an advanced composite wheel tub in the Automotive Industry

 - Construction door skins

-CME chemists and engineers are a resource available for all customer enquiries looking for material conversions or new programs using composite.
-Our team of researchers is available to help formulate the right composite to suit your specification and design requirements.
+CME’s chemists and engineers are a resource, available for all customer enquiries looking for material conversions or new programs using advanced composite.
+Our team of researchers are available to help formulate the right composite to suit your specification and design requirements.